 With our international installment Stability Testing taking place this year in Dublin, we asked one of our highly-regarded speakers, John O'Neill, Associate Director of QC Stability of Regeneron, if we could learn more about him.
 Read on to hear about his industry, career highlights, and even how he likes his pizza.

-To meet John O'Neill in person and to hear him speak on stability programs, join our domestic Stability Testing event taking place this December in Philadelphia.
+To meet John O'Neill in person and to hear him speak on stability programs, join our domestic Stability Testing event taking place December 4-6, 2017 in Philadelphia.

 How did you end up in the life sciences industry?

 Coming from a family of Pharmacists created an interest in advancing the cause of human health and well-being.
 By happenstance, my original plan to become a hospital pharmacist took a twist into the world of pharmaceutical research and development.

 Where has your profession journey led you?

 Registered Pharmacist (New York and Vermont) to Liquids and Semisolids Formulator (Albany) to Stabilitarian, to QC Manager to QA Administrator (Philadelphia) to Corporate Quality Systems Steward (Boston) to Associate Director of QC Stability (San Francisco/Albany) to Stability Information Specialist (Osaka/Albany).
 I’ve been privileged to work with Pharmaceuticals, Medical Devices, Biologicals and Stability Equipment; having a hand in developing products that have been used by just about everyone who participates in the world’s health systems.